 After the major of construction is done, your small bathroom will need a quick paint job.
 The contractor’s paint budget shouldn’t be huge because the space is reasonably small.
 However, make sure this line item also includes preparing and texturing the walls to create a finished surface for painting.
 And of course, you’ll need to pick a paint color.

-Although a curtain rod and a shower curtain will suffice in many small bathroom remodels, some people want a glass shower door installed.
-For a standard-sized five-foot shower or tub, you’ll be able to use a standard size door which will cost between $700-$1,200 installed.
+Although a curtain rod and a shower curtain will suffice in many small-bathroom remodels, some people want a glass shower door installed.
+For a standard-sized five-foot shower or tub, you’ll be able to use a standard-size door which will cost between $700-$1,200 to install.

 The final touches you’ll need are the mirror, vanity knobs, towel racks, toilet paper holder, and possibly a medicine cabinet.
 It’s likely you will be purchasing these items yourself, so measure your space carefully to ensure you are buying the appropriate size fixtures.
 Ideally, the color/finish will match your plumbing fixtures.